ChrstphrHll/npc_gen/students/Shike Thalaera.md

 ---
+name: Shike Thalaera
+race: Dragonborn
+hair: short spines
+eyes: Sea Green
+skin: black
+ideal: Fun
+trait1: Prudent
+trait2: Mechanical
+trait: I've been isolated for so long that I rarely speak, preferring gestures and the occasional grunt.
+flaw: I am slow to trust members of other races, tribes, and societies.
+bond: I would still lay down my life for the people I served with.
 birthday:
   numeric: 3/9
   written: 9th of Melorent
-bond: I would still lay down my life for the people I served with.
-eyes: Pale Gray
-flaw: I am slow to trust members of other races, tribes, and societies.
-guild: Burk
-hair: short spines
-ideal: Fun
-name: Shike Thalaera
-organizations: []
-partyID: 38
-race: Dragonborn
 relationships:
 - name: Hodus Belt
   type: partymate